 Professional role development in graduate nursing education involves internalizing a professional identity as an advanced practice nurse.
 Knowledge, skills, and attitudes related to advanced practice nursing are identified and developed throughout the curriculum.
-As knowledge and skills of the new advanced practice position are learned, and as students are socialized to a new level of practice there is progression through first identifying new practice roles, and then enhancing practice within the advanced practice role.
+Students progress by identifying new practice roles to increase their understanding of and expertise in the novice advanced practice role.
+Socialization into a new level of practice is facilitated and enhanced by practicum experiences and interprofessional collaboration with experts in the specialized fields of advanced practice and nurse education.